Marquee Stake Specifications by Structure Type — The UK Hire Company Reference Guide

 Clearspan structures are engineered to withstand approximately 100 km/h (62 mph) of wind load when correctly anchored.
 That wind resistance depends entirely on the anchor holding.
 A correctly sized, correctly installed stake in adequate ground is what the engineering calculation assumes.

-MUTA pull test: 110 kg minimum vertical force.
+MUTA requires a pull test for on-site verification.
 BS EN 13782:2015 applies to temporary tent structures over 50 sq m.
 CDM Regulations 2015 apply to clearspan installation as construction work.
 See the full Clearspan Anchoring Guide →

 Traditional Pole Marquees

-Pole marquees anchor through guy ropes from each pole, with stakes driven into the ground at angles matched to the direction of the rope loads.
+Pole marquees anchor through guy ropes from each pole, with stakes driven close to vertical to resist the direction of the rope loads.
 Every stake is load-bearing — there are no base plates and no spare capacity.
 Remove any single stake from a correctly erected pole marquee and the structural integrity of that section is immediately compromised.

 A medium pole marquee carries upwards of 60–75 large stakes.
 At that volume, the stakes are not an accessory to the structure — they are the structure's connection to the ground, repeated dozens of times across the footprint.

 MUTA minimum specification: 450mm long, 12mm diameter per upright.
-In practice, the main anchor points on a medium or large pole marquee benefit from longer stakes — 36" (approximately 915mm) to 42" (approximately 1,065mm) for principal anchor positions.
-The driving angle matters: stakes driven at the correct angle to the direction of the guy rope load engage more ground mass in the direction of pull, increasing effective holding power.
+In practice, the main anchor points on a medium or large pole marquee benefit from longer stakes — 36" (approximately 920mm) to 42" (approximately 1,070mm) for principal anchor positions.
+The driving angle matters: a vertical stake, or one leaning no more than about 10 degrees away from the load, keeps the most ground mass behind the shaft — a stake angled 30 degrees off vertical gives up roughly 23% of its holding.

-The 75% embedment rule applies throughout.
-MUTA pull test threshold: 110 kg vertical force.
+As a rule of thumb, aim to drive at least two-thirds of the stake length below ground.
+MUTA requires a pull test for on-site verification.
 In saturated soil — the IFAI Staking Study found capacity drops by approximately 50% in saturated conditions — pull test verification is essential before the structure opens.
 See the full Pole Tent Staking Guide →

 Frame Marquees